justpy-org/justpy/docs/tutorial/basic_concepts.md

 jp.justpy(hello_world)
 ```

 Run the program above and look at the result in your browser.

-Don't forget to terminate the previous program first.
+!> **Don't forget to terminate the previous program first.**
 Two JustPy servers cannot run at the same time on one machine.

 The P instances are created inside a loop with the loop index being used to give each paragraph different text and a different font size.
-The style attribute in JustPy is the same as the HTML style attribute.
+The `style` attribute in JustPy is the same as the HTML [style](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/style) attribute.
 It allows using CSS properties to style the element.
 For example, change the style assignment to
 ```python
 style=f'color: blue; font-size: {10*i}px'